Overview

 Ceftriaxone

 Ceftriaxone is a commonly prescribed antibiotic for the treatment of bacterial infections, especially those caused by gram-negative bacteria.
-Although ceftriaxone is not typically the initial treatment for chlamydia, it might be considered in certain situations with worries about co-infections or antibiotic resistance.
+However, Ceftriaxone is not typically the initial treatment for chlamydia.
+An injectable form may be considered in certain situations where a co-infection or antibiotic resistance is possible.

 Amoxicillin